Parents are required to observe the following protocols should their daughter become ill:

 A student with symptoms of strep throat must stay home from school until evaluated by a medical provider.
 The student diagnosed with strep throat may return to school 24 hours after antibiotic treatment has been started.

 Parents should screen their children for symptoms each day before sending them to school.
 A checklist can be found further down on this page.
-Additionally, Cor Jesu will be be following the School Nurse Algorithm for screening COVID-19 symptoms or exposure prepared by the Washington University Pediatric & Adolescent Ambulatory Research Consortium (WU PAARC).
+Cor Jesu is following the guideline for screening COVID-19 symptoms or exposure prepared by the St. Louis County Department of Public Health for K-12 schools.

 Parents please check your daughters each morning before allowing them to come to school.
 If they have any of these symptoms they should stay home from school.